stablekernel/aqueduct/doc/db/executing_queries.md

 ) == true;
 ```

 As shown, you may still apply matcher expressions to the primary entity of the query.
 You may also apply matchers to the related objects.
-In the case of hasOne relationships, this doesn't make much sense - one you've included the only possible related object, filtering do anything useful.
+In the case of hasOne relationships, this doesn't make much sense - one you've included the only possible related object, filtering doesn't do anything useful.
 Thus, when fetching hasOne properties, you need only set the relationships `includeInResultSet` property.

 However, in the case of hasMany, it often makes sense to further filter the result set - e.g. fetching a user and their pending tasks, instead of a user and all their entire task history. `OrderedSet`s - the type of hasMany relationship properties - *also* has a `matchOn` property.
 Matcher expressions applied to the nested `matchOn` will filter the instances returned in the relationship property.